Wesmania/vish/README.md

 ### Directory set

 Directory register set is bound to 'm' (similar to 'm' mark in vim).
 Setting a register from that set sets it to `(pwd)`.
+The name of this set is DIRS.
 The set has extra bindings:

 * `<leader>yg` will change directory to one under register `y`.